Spritzmoon/SpritzMoon/README.md

-During each exchange, 3 simple functions are realized:
+During each exchange, 2 simple functions are realized:

-1) Recogniton of a fixed income (Reflection) 5%
+1) Recogniton of a fixed income (Reflection) 2%

-2) Liquidity Provider, LP Acquisition 5%
+2) Liquidity Provider, LP Acquisition 2%

-3) Token Burn 5%